cerebral/cerebral/docs/advanced/computed.md

 ## Dynamic computed

-All computed receives a second argument called **get**.
-This argument can be used to manually extract state and props, very useful to optimize computed lists.
+All computed receives a property called **get**.
+This function can be used to manually extract state and props, very useful to optimize computed lists.

 ```js
 import { Computed } from 'cerebral'